kubernetes-sigs/karpenter/kwok/cloudprovider/README.md

 Before using the kwok provider, make sure that you don't have an installed version of Karpenter in your cluster.

 ## Requirements
-- Have a repository that you can build, push, and pull images from.
+- Have an image repository that you can build, push, and pull images from.
-- Have a real cluster that you can install Karpenter on to.
+- Have a cluster that you can install Karpenter on to.

 ## Installing
 ```bash